Sahiwal tragedy: 16 CTD men booked

 The CTD said when the news of the incident was aired on TV, there were terrorists hiding in Zeeshan’s house, who saw the news and fled the house.
 They were, however, spotted by intelligence surveillance.

 The Namaz-e-Janaza was attended by a large number of people.
-Zeeshan, who was dubbed as terrorist by the CTD, will be buried in the Ashiana Housing Scheme and Khalil, his wife Nabeela and daughter were laid to rest at Shehr-e-Khamoshan, Kahna.
+Zeeshan, who was dubbed as terrorist by the CTD, will be buried in Ashiana Housing Scheme and Khalil, his wife Nabeela and daughter were laid to rest at Shehr-e-Khamoshan Kahna.

-The family members, relatives, friends and locals staged a sit-in on the Ferozpur Road after the Namaz-e-Janaza of the deceased Zeeshan.
-The protesters said that they would continue their protest unless the Law Minister Raja Busharat either tendered an apology for labelling Zeeshan as a terrorist or resigned from his office.
-Zeeshan's brother Ahtesham said his brother dealt in laptop business and was survived by a daughter and a widow.
+The family members, relatives, friends and locals staged sit-in at Ferozpur Road after the Namaz-e-Janaza of the deceased Zeeshan.
+The protesters said that they would continue their protest unless the Law Minister Raja Busharat either tendered his apology for labelling Zeeshan as a terrorist or resigned from his office.
+Zeeshan’s brother Ahtesham said his brother dealt in laptop business and was survived by a daughter and a widow.

-LAHORE: The Yusufwala Police Station in Sahiwal on Sunday registered a case against 16 officials of the Counter-Terrorism Department (CTD) -- an offshoot of the Punjab Police -- under murder and terrorism charges for shooting dead four persons, including a man, his wife, their teenage daughter and the driver.
+LAHORE: Yusufwala Police Station in Sahiwal Sunday registered a case against 16 officials of the Counter-Terrorism Department (CTD) — an offshoot of Punjab Police — under murder and terrorism charges for shooting dead four persons, including a man, his wife, their teenage daughter and the driver.

 The case was registered on the complaint of Mohammad Jalil, a brother of Khalil, who was among those shot dead by the CTD men.